Mer Island, Queensland: Governance

 Murray Island is governed by the Community Council, which is responsible for roads, water, housing and community events.
 The Community Council is an integral part of community life.
 The elders of the community hold a position of respect and also have a major influence on island life.

 Queensland's control was moved from just 3 miles, to a large 60 miles offshore.
-This brought all of Torres Strait that were within a couple hundred meters of New guineas coast, into Queensland.
+This brought all of Torres Strait that were within a couple hundred metres of New guineas coast, into Queensland.

 The laws rose from requests from the public, who were asking for the lease of islands Queensland's coast.
 As before this, all islands that were within three miles of the coast, were under Queensland's control.
 Murray island waited unclaimed until 1879.
 In 1879, Britain annexed the island to Queensland.
 The reason for annexation was to protect the British and their property, control the Torres Strait and sea lane to India, dominate fishing and pearling industries and to extend authority to some non-British areas.

 Britain also gave all control of Torres Strait islands to Queensland, with no negotiating treaties, in order to avert enemy colonial powers claiming the region.